+▶ PCle 2 Slot

+▶ PCle 3 Slot

+Sets the graphics card on the PClEX8 slot as the first display.

-▶ PCle 2 Slot Sets the graphics card on the PCIEX4 slot as the first display.
+▶ PCle 3 Slot

+Sets the graphics card on the PClEX4 slot as the first display.

 → Audio LED

 Enables or disables the onboard audio LED function.